nylander/get_fasta_info/README.md

 #### Options:

 - `-h` print brief Usage information
-- `-n` do not print the outputoutput  header
+- `-n` do not print the output header

 #### Examples: